sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A LaTeX class for producing presentations and slides
+Short desc    : A LaTeX class for producing presentations and slides
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The beamer LaTeX class can be used for producing slides.
+Descript     : The beamer LaTeX class can be used for producing slides.
 The
              : class works in both PostScript and direct PDF output modes,
              : using the pgf graphics system for visual effects.
 Content is
              : created in the frame environment, and each frame can be made up